Looking for your first credit card?

 - Bank of Commerce MasterCard Platinum is for the life’s luxuries.
 This card is best used for international purchases as it has the Dual Currency Billing.
 You can charge in US dollars instead of converting the amount in peso.
-Applicants for this card must earn at least Php 1,200,000 a year.
+Applicants for this card must be earning at least Php 1,200,000 a year.

 Bank of Commerce Credit Card Requirements

 The applicant for the BOC credit cards must be at least 21 to 65 years old.
-Supplementary card holders should be not younger than 15 at the time of application.
+Supplementary cardholders should be not younger than 15 at the time of application.